4rkal/BananoSearch2/README.md

 Banano Search utilizes banad (Banano powered ads) <a href="http://banad.net">banad.net</a>

 # # Updates
 BananoSearch now uses searxng instead of searx since it brings major ui improvements and usability improvements.
-The old bananosearch which is broken can be found in the BananoSearch repo
+The old bananosearch which is broken can be found in the BananoSearch repo or on <a href="https://web.archive.org/web/20221005145453/http://bananosearch.herokuapp.com/">archive.org</a>